-EESC 7951G Thesis Research
+EESC 7953G Thesis Research

-Hours to be arranged; I credit Research for master's thesis supervised by a faculty member.
+Hours to be arranged; 3 credits Research for master's thesis supervised by a faculty member.
 No more than 3 credits in Earth and Environmental Sciences 7951G [795.1G] -7953G [795.3G] may be counted toward the degree.
 Credit is not earned until the thesis is accepted.

+Prerequisite: permission of the chairperson.